-Length: 780 Contact Hours; 36 Instructional Weeks Length in Months: 9 / Quarters: 3 Based on full-time enrollment Program Quarter Credits: 46 Total Clock Hours, including Out-of-Class Work Hours: 1,180 Credential Awarded: Diploma Mode of Delivery: Hybrid.
-Courses delivered online are identified below; all other courses are offered in a traditional oncampus (residential) mode of delivery.
+Length Contact Hours: 780 Instructional Weeks: 36 Program Quarter Credits: 46 Total Clock Hours, including Recognized Out-of-Class Work Hours: 975 Credential Awarded: Diploma Mode of Delivery: Hybrid Courses delivered online are identified below; all other courses are offered in a traditional on-campus (residential) mode of delivery.
+Online courses are delivered through a consortium agreement with Fortis College in Centerville, Ohio

-Medical Assistants play an integral part in performing administrative and clinical tasks and support the work of physicians and other healthcare professionals.
+Medical Assistants play an integral part in performing administrative and clinical tasks that support the work of physicians and other healthcare professionals.
 With changes in the healthcare industry, the need for well-trained Medical Assistants has grown significantly.
-The objective of the Medical Assisting program is to provide training for those who wish to work in the clinical and administrative areas of health care and enable students to gain knowledge and skills necessary for entry- level employment in a healthcare setting.
+The objective of the Medical Assisting program is to provide training for those who wish to work in the clinical and administrative areas of health care and enable students to gain knowledge and skills necessary for entry-level employment in a healthcare setting.

 The Medical Assisting program includes administrative and clinical competencies expected for entry-level positions in a health care setting.
 Students develop skills in front office administration with an introduction to health insurance and basic billing practices.
 The back-office portion focuses on direct patient contact and typical clinical and laboratory skills, such as minor clinical procedures, EKG, phlebotomy, injections, and lab screenings.
 Students also learn to observe Universal Precautions, OSHA regulations, HIPAA requirements, confidentiality, and the legal aspects applicable to any allied health environment.

 Duties of medical assistants vary from office to office depending on office location, size, and specialty.
 In small practices, medical assistants are usually "generalists," handling both administrative and clinical duties.
 They report directly to an office manager, physician, or other health practitioner.
 Those in large practices tend to specialize in a particular area under the supervision of a department administrator/practice manager.